alphaloopbot/alphaloop-core/docs/architecture/package-integration.md

 ## Overview

-This document explains how `alphaloop-core` has been refactored to properly use the official AlphaLoop packages instead of implementing functionality directly.
+This document explains how `alphaloop-core` has been refactored to properly use the official AlphaLoop infrastructure packages instead of implementing functionality directly.
 This ensures clean architecture, avoids code duplication, and provides consistent APIs across the system.

 ## Before vs After